ShoeLuver/gulp-ftp/readme.md

 Type: `string`
 Default: `'/'`

+The remote path to upload to.

 #### options.serveFromZip

 Type: `boolean`
 Default: `false`

-The remote path to upload too.

 Doesn't have to exist as [jsftp-mkdirp](https://github.com/sindresorhus/jsftp-mkdirp) is used.